hussainalizaidi-source/PubMed-Article-Summarization/README.md

 PubMed Article Summarization and Image
-Generation Web Application (Download the PDF)
+Generation Web Application (Download the PDF for code references)

 Introduction
 This project aims to develop a web application that summarizes PubMed articles and